 An honor code violation demonstrates a lapse in professional judgment and may have a serious adverse effect on a student's professional career.
-In this context, except as otherwise specified below, to be guilty of an honor code violation, a student must be found to have engaged in the prohibited conduct with purpose, knowledge, recklessness or negligence.
-Accused students are presumed to have acted without violating the Honor Code unless proven otherwise, or unless the contrary presumption is clearly stated in the code.
+In this context, except as otherwise specified below, to be responsible for an honor code violation, a student must be found to have engaged in the prohibited conduct with purpose, knowledge, recklessness or negligence.
+Students suspected of a violation are presumed to have acted without violating the Honor Code unless proven otherwise, or unless the contrary presumption is clearly stated in the code.